Population inversion: Condition

-The interaction of light with matter
+Interaction of light with matter

 There are three types of possible interactions between a system of atoms and light that are of interest:

 Absorption

 If light (photons) of frequency ν12 passes through the group of atoms, there is a possibility of the light being absorbed by electrons which are in the ground state, which will cause them to be excited to the higher energy state.
 The rate of absorption is proportional to the radiation density of the light, and also to the number of atoms currently in the ground state, N1.

 Spontaneous emission

 If atoms are in the excited state, spontaneous decay events to the ground state will occur at a rate proportional to N2, the number of atoms in the excited state.
 The energy difference between the two states ΔE21 is emitted from the atom as a photon of frequency ν21 as given by the frequency-energy relation above.